jlennox/HeartRate/readme.md

 [Download prebuilt binaries](https://github.com/jlennox/HeartRate/releases) or build from source.

+# Connect appropriate bluetooth device inside Window's bluetooth settings.
+# Run HeartRate.exe

 I do not have the time to turn this into production grade software but I am willing to expand it to your needs.
-At startup, the program searches for an appropriate device and attempts to register a notification event for heart_rate_measurement.
+At startup, the program searches for an appropriate device and attempts to register a notification event for `heart_rate_measurement`.
 If this fails, the error is likely vague and not overly helpful.
 If you believe your device should work with this software but does not, please open a github issue with specifics.

 This will not work for any general USB/bluetooth heart rate monitor.
-It has to be a Bluetooth Low Energy device supporting heart_rate_measurement.
+It has to be a Bluetooth Low Energy device supporting `heart_rate_measurement`.

 By default, only an icon in the system tray is displayed.
 When the heart rate goes over an alert threshold, a balloon notification shows.